solid/solidproject.org/pages/faqs.md

 ## Are apps vulnerable to “Origin” being escaped?

-The Solid specification [warns](https://github.com/solid/web-access-control-spec#adding-trusted-web-apps) that the “trusted apps” feature is new and experimental because it is known that Origin is escapeable.
+The Solid specification [warns](https://github.com/solid/web-access-control-spec#adding-trusted-web-apps) that the “trusted apps” feature is new and experimental because it is known that [Origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Origin) is escapable.

 Currently when a user gives a Solid web app access to their Pod, the app Origin is added to that user’s list of trusted apps.
 The app then receives a token that allows it to interact with the Pod on behalf of the user, and only the Origin included with those interactions is verified using the list of trusted apps.